 For thousands of years, black seed oil has been used safely and with great success in many parts of the world.
 The benefits of black seed oil range from improving skin and hair condition and helping with weight control to controlling diabetes, high blood pressure and affecting cancer cells.

 While there is a wide range of studies being conducted in many countries regarding the effectiveness of black seed oil for various ailments, so far the research has been limited in size and duration.
 The produced results are encouraging but insufficient to help recommend the use of black seed oil as standard medication.
+Nigella Sativa is a great supplement for our Endocannabinoid system.

 Nevertheless, the black seed oil is widely used as herbal medicine and a supplement.
 The patients who are interested in using it should consult their physicians to ensure that it does not interfere with other medicines they are using.